Skip to content ↓

 Providing for the social and emotional well-being of pupils.

-Disadvantage students receive vouchers for uniform and sport kit.
+Disadvantaged students receive vouchers for uniform and sport kit.
 Vouchers worth £180 are allocated to all FSM, LAC children (given each year in July).

-A Physical Education Bag, Mathematics/Geometry sets provided.
+A Physical Education bag and Mathematics/Geometry sets are provided.

 Counselling and Mental Health support.